WhatSock/w3c-alternative-text-computation/README.md

 * Win7 IE11: Name: "Hello, My name is Zambino the weird.
 (QED) and don't you forget it.
 Where in the world are my marbles?"
 Description: ""
 * Win7 Firefox: Name: "Hello, My name is Eli the weird.
 (QED)" Description: ""
-* Win7 Chrome: Name: "My name isGaraventathe weird.
-(QED)Whereare my marbles?"
+* (MATCHES) Win7 Chrome: Name: "My name is Garaventa the weird.
+(QED) Where are my marbles?"
 Description: ""
 * iOS Safari: Name: "My name is Zambino the weird.
 (QED) Where are my marbles?"
 Description: ""

 Standard form field that uses aria-label to set the Name and aria-describedby to set the Description.